The Pilgrimage for Grace

 One hundred of us will walk fifty miles over three days, beginning each day with Solemn High Mass in the Old Rite and ending with traditional Compline, Adoration, and Benediction.

 Walkers, organised into Chapters with chaplains in between, will tread quiet roads and the Thames Path between tented campsites.
-As many as four hundred more will join by boat, car, bicycle or other means on the final day, thus enabling pilgrims of all abilities to participate in the glorious closing Benediction and Te Deum.
+More will join by boat, car, bicycle or other means on the final day, thus enabling pilgrims of all abilities to participate in the glorious closing Benediction and Te Deum.

 This journey, uniting Catholic tradition, will bear witness to our utter trust in Christ, our total devotion to His Blessed Mother, the resilience of our Faith, and the beauty of our ancient liturgy.